forge/plugin-hibersap/README.md

 * Create or use an existing a Maven project (project may be created with Forge from the command line).
-* Navigate into the project, set your session manager name and connection properties and use the generate-sap-entities command to connect to your SAP system and generate Java classes which are used by Hibersap.
+* Navigate into the project
+* Set your session manager name and connection properties
+* Use the generate-sap-entities command to connect to your SAP system and generate Java classes which are used by Hibersap.

 <h2>Commands</h2>